jqnatividad/qsv/README.md

 ### **Windows Usage Note**

-Unlike other modern operating systems, Windows' [default encoding is UTF16-LE](https://stackoverflow.com/questions/66072117/why-does-windows-use-utf-16le).
+Unlike other modern operating systems, Microsoft Windows' [default encoding is UTF16-LE](https://stackoverflow.com/questions/66072117/why-does-windows-use-utf-16le).
 This will cause problems when redirecting qsv's output to a CSV file and trying to open it with Excel (which ignores the comma delimiter, with everything in the first column):

 ```
 qsv stats wcp.csv > wcpstats.csv